CBIIT/NCI-DOE-Collab-Pilot1-Gene-Expression-Autoencoder/Pilot1/P1B1/README.md

 * Downloads the processed test dataset from MoDaC with the corresponding labels.
 * Learns a representation for the test dataset
 * Reports the performance of the model on the test dataset, including mse, r2_score, and correlation
+* Creates the 2D latent representation of encoded test dataset

 #### Example output
 ```
 Evaluation on test data: {'mse': 0.03219663, 'r2_score': 0.18068748776161042, 'correlation': 0.8252006683040468}